This rotisserie-style whole chicken in a crockpot recipe is a super easy dinner option.

 You're going to ask yourself, why didn't I crock pot a whole chicken sooner?

-How to cook a chicken in a crock-pot
+How to cook a whole chicken in a crock-pot

 Cooking whole chicken in a crockpot isn't that hard to do with a little planning.
 Here's how: